 Turtles are frequently spotted in the waters around Floreana island, and the bays around Santiago and Santa Cruz.
 The Galapagos Marine Reserve (GMR) is a protected area and turtles nest on many beaches across the archipelago.
 Eggs and nesting areas are protected on many beaches in the turtle’s tropical range.
 The Galapagos green turtle makes its way onto land once a year to lay its eggs.
 As with many reptiles, the gender of the hatchlings depends on the temperature the eggs are kept (females occurring at hotter temperatures) so scientists are debating the possibility of a skewed population; more females may hatch due to extended El Niño years and the phenomenon of global warming.

-We are launching our new multi-year programme to reduce plastic pollution in the marine environment around Galapagos, where we will be focussing on the reduction of plastic use in the Archipelago, as well as educating the local communities on safer, more environmentally friendly alternatives to plastic.
-We are also launching our second flagship programme to restore Floreana island back to its former ecological glory by removing invasive species in order to allow native species to thrive, including the Galapagos green turtle.
+We are will be working to reduce plastic pollution in the marine environment around Galapagos, focussing on the reduction of plastic use in the Archipelago, as well as educating the local communities on safer, more environmentally friendly alternatives to plastic.
+We are also launching our programme to restore Floreana island back to its former ecological glory by removing invasive species in order to allow native species to thrive, including the Galapagos green turtle.